 The weather has also been unpredictable and changing COVID restrictions have made planning hard.

 Finally my own work commitments have had an impact too.
 Unfortunately this can’t really be avoided!
-Once solution going forward could be for others to “lead” walks in the future but prior to the latest lockdown we hadn’t really reached a point where that would have been possible.
+One solution going forward could be for others to “lead” walks but prior to the latest lockdown we hadn’t really reached a point where that would have been possible.

 I used PNI (Positive, Negative, Interesting) to reflect upon the design and its creation.

-– I really felt that the way that I used the Ethics within the design – it brought richness to them and brought them to life.
-I hope this new found energy will also feel present within future designs.
+– I really felt that the way that I used the Ethics within the design brought richness to them and brought them to life.
+I hope this new found energy will also feel present within future designs as a result.

 – I liked using Starhawk’s principles.
 They worked really well due to their social focus.